 San Francisco is full of icons and historical landmarks.
 Some favorites include the Painted Ladies, Golden Gate Bridge, and Lombard Street.
 Presidio Park, the Palace of Fine Arts, and The Castro Theatre are big landmarks.
 Many also visit Alcatraz island during their visit to San Francisco.

 What are the best neighborhoods to stay in downtown San Francisco?

 The best neighborhoods to stay in downtown San Francisco are Union Square, Embarcadero, the Financial District, and Nob Hill.
 These neighborhoods are all part of the downtown area and are so easy to get from place to place, whether walking or using public transportation.
 They each offer many fun things to do and are stunning.

 How far is the San Francisco airport from downtown San Francisco?

 The San Francisco International Airport (SFO) is 13 miles from the city center.
 An Uber can range from $35 to $45.
 You can also take BART (Bay Area Rapid Transit) trains from SFO to downtown, which will take around 30 minutes.

 Where is the best place to ride a cable car in San Francisco?

 Part of what makes San Francisco so unique is its amazing retro cable cars.
-Out of the three cable car lines in San Francisco, most people consider the Powell-Hyde line, also known as the Blue line, as the best route to take.
-On this line, you’ll see amazing sights, including Alcatraz, Lombard Street, and Coit Tower.
+Out of the three cable car lines in San Francisco, most people consider the Powell-Hyde line, also known as the Blue Line, the best route.
+You’ll see amazing sights on this line, including Alcatraz, Lombard Street, and Coit Tower.